klukule/merlin/README.md

 Keep in mind that this tool can be against the Albion Online ToS and you can be banned for using it.

 ### Features Supported:
- * Combat
+ * Combat mobs
- * Harvest
- * Search
+ * Automatic gathering
- * Bank
+ * Automatic banking

 Have some problems?
 Modified something you want to share?
-Create issues or pull requests
+Create issues or pull requests.

 ### TO-DO: